Jianwei-Wu-1/GoLinterEvaluationData/README.md

 ## 6. UD IRB Exempt Letter.pdf:
 - This PDF contains the Institutional Review Board (IRB) exemption letter from the University of Delaware (UD), indicating that the study involving human participants was exempt from full review.

+## 7. Survey Template.pdf:
+- This PDF contains an example of the survey sent to the participants.